NikolaiMiranda/ab-testing/README.md

-# Frequentist vs. Bayesian A/B Testing
+# Data-Driven Decision Making in A/B Testing: Contrasting Bayesian and Frequentist Approaches

 This project provides a comprehensive comparison of two major statistical paradigms—Frequentist and Bayesian—applied to a common business problem: A/B testing.
 The primary goal is to not only demonstrate how each approach works but also to provide a hands-on implementation of the Metropolis-Hastings algorithm from scratch to shed light on how modern Bayesian inference is performed.